North County: In the media

 Locations in North County appear in popular television and films.
 Camp Pendleton is often featured in military-themed shows such as NCIS: Los Angeles, and is the setting of the first season of Major Dad.
 The Del Mar Fair is also portrayed in shows such as Entourage.
 Veronica Mars is set in a fictional city north of San Diego; much of the show was filmed in Oceanside.
 Other crime-related shows, such as TNT's Animal Kingdom and Netflix's American Vandal, are filmed and set in Oceanside.
 For two seasons the Showtime comedy Weeds was set in the fictional San Diego suburb of Ren Mar, which is implied to be in North County.
 The Big Bang Theory, which is set in Pasadena, features an episode ("The Zarnecki Incursion") where the main characters make a three-hour drive to Carlsbad to confront a World of Warcraft hacker.

 A notable fictional character from North County is shock jock Dave Rickards' "Aunt Edna", frequently featured on the popular Dave, Shelly, and Chainsaw radio program, which airs in the San Diego area.

 Demographics

-North County is considered wealthier and more conservative than the city of San Diego and has traditionally leaned toward the Republican Party.
+North County is wealthier and more conservative than the city of San Diego and has traditionally leaned toward the Republican Party.
 In recent decades, however, like many highly-educated metropolitan regions throughout the United States, the region has shifted toward the Democratic Party and political liberalism more generally.
 This shift has been most pronounced along the coast, while some inland communities continue to lean Republican, particularly more rural ones.